 5. Katharine L. Nathanson, MD - Director of Genetics at the Basser Research Center and Pearl Basser Professor of BRCA-Related Research

 Dr. Nathanson has been a crucial Basser team member since the start of the Center.
 When asked what her favorite thing about being a part of the Basser Center for the past 10 years is, she responds, "Oh, that's easy - the people!"
 To her, the entire Basser team is committed to improving care for individuals with pathogenic variants in BRCA1/2.
 For example, Basser hosts a series of internal clincal conferences to discuss a wide range of different BRCA1/2-related topics to make sure the latest and greatest information is being discussed.
 Our team is devoted to collaborating.

 When Dr. Nathanson looks back over the last 10 years, she sees the huge strides that we have made in all aspects of care for patients with BRCA1/2 mutations and it is obvious that she is a part of something special.

 Dr. Nathanson knows that the future is bright at Basser.
 "I am looking forward to seeing what happens over the next 10 years, particularly in the area of cancer interception."
 Check out the article from Forbes to learn more about our newest gift that is dedicated to the study and treatment of hereditary cancers and to help establish the Basser Cancer Interception Institute at the Basser Center.
-Read more about some of Dr. Nathanson's latest work here.
+Read more about some of Dr. Nathanson's latest work here and here.

 Stay tuned to hear from our other team members!